 As many are aware, there are health risks involved in using a tanning bed (more on this below).
 However, it is also clear that there are many who feel a deep need for UV light on the skin.

 If you’re going to use a tanning bed, you should try to maximize your efficiency in tanning, and minimize your exposure to artificial light.
-This article will show you how to tan faster in a tanning bed in order to make your tanning bed use as effective as possible.
+This article will show you how to tan faster in a tanning bed.
+Make your tanning bed use as effective as possible!

 A Note About the Risks of Tanning in a Tanning Bed